sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 The result is a far more realistic view of China’s internal internet topology.

 ### UX and Rendering
+In addition to adding more data to the map, I've also made several improvements to the map itself.

+#### Dynamic Cluster Grouping
 Layering BGP data onto an already complex physical map created a major design challenge: **information density**.
 With hundreds of new cities "lighting up" globally, the map became significantly cluttered when zoomed out.

 To solve this, I implemented **Dynamic Cluster Grouping**.
 Close-by cities now group together into aggregate hubs at low zoom levels, which then split into individual markers as you dive deeper.
 This isn't just a visual fix; by reducing the number of active SVG shapes in the DOM, it significantly improves panning performance on mobile devices.